cp-algorithms/cp-algorithms/src/game_theory/sprague-grundy-nim.md

 ### Sprague-Grundy theorem

 **Sprague-Grundy theorem.**
-Let's consider a state $v$ of a two-player impartial game and $v_i$ be states reachable from it (where $i \in \\{ 1, 2, \dots, k \\} , k \ge 0$ ).
+Let's consider a state $v$ of a two-player impartial game and let $v_i$ be the states reachable from it (where $i \in \\{ 1, 2, \dots, k \\} , k \ge 0$ ).
 To this state we can assign a fully equivalent game of Nim with one pile of size $x$.
 The number $x$ is called the Grundy value or nim-value of state $v$.